 How the vacation scheme fits into the training contract application process

 When you arrive for your vacation scheme, we’ll let know how we’ll be assessing you throughout the placement.
-If you’re successful, we’ll invite you back for a final interview from July with two partners (including our managing partner).
+If you’re successful, we’ll invite you back for a final interview with two partners (including our managing partner).
 After final interviews, we’ll offer training contracts to successful candidates.

 As a firm with a shared purpose, we’re on a journey to create a positive impact.

-When you join us, you’ll be ready and willing to bring your ideas and the best of yourself, but in the cockpit rather than as a passenger.
+When you join us, you’ll be ready and willing to bring your ideas and the best version of yourself.

 We’re looking for the brightest future commercial lawyers, who understand the work we undertake, the clients we work for, and who are passionate about principles.
-We encourage candidates with outside-work interests, which we’d like to see maintained and developed over the coming years.
-If you’re all this and an excellent communicator with a sound academic background, get in touch.
+We encourage candidates with a range of outside-work interests, which we’d like to see maintained and developed over the coming years.
+If you’re all this and an excellent communicator, get in touch.